purescript-codegen/purescript-read-dts/README.md

   * Finally we have `ReadDTS/Instantiation.purs` module which provides an AST for an instantiated type from a given type declaration.

 This is directed and acyclical dependency graph of modules so you can use any previous layer without bothering about the next step ASTs design.

+Please, consider [Test.ReadDTS.Instantiation](
+https://github.com/purescript-codegen/purescript-read-dts/blob/master/test/ReadDTS/Instantiation.purs) as a form of a short guide for the top layer of this lib.

 ## Testing